Post-classical history: Growth of civilization

 First was the expansion and growth of civilization into new geographic areas across Asia, Africa, Europe, Mesoamerica, and western South America.
 However, as noted by world historian Peter N. Stearns, there were no common global political trends during the post-classical period, rather it was a period of loosely organized states and other developments, but no common political patterns emerged.
 In Asia, China continued its historic dynastic cycle and became more complex, improving its bureaucracy.
-The creation of the Islamic Empires established a new power in the Middle East, North Africa, and Central Asia.
-Africa created the Songhai and Mali kingdoms in the West.
+The creation of the Islamic empires established a new power in the Middle East, North Africa, the Caucasus, and Central Asia.
+The Mali and Songhai Empires were formed in West Africa.
 The fall of Roman civilization not only left a power vacuum for the Mediterranean and Europe, but forced certain areas to build what some historians might call new civilizations entirely.
 An entirely different political system was applied in Western Europe (i.e. feudalism), as well as a different society (i.e. manorialism).
-But the once East Roman Empire, Byzantium, retained many features of old Rome, as well as Greek and Persian similarities.
-Kiev Rus' and subsequently Russia began development in Eastern Europe as well.
-In the isolated Americas, Mesoamerica saw the building of the Aztec Empire, while the Andean region of South America saw the establishment of the Wari Empire first and the Inca Empire later.
-In Oceania ancestors of modern Polyonesians were established in vllage communities by the 6th century, a gradual intensification of complexity took place.
-In the 13th century complex states were established, most notably the Tuʻi Tonga Empire which collected tribute from many island chains in the greater region.
+However, the once Eastern Roman Empire (Byzantium) retained many features of old Rome, as well as Greek and Persian similarities.
+Kievan Rus' and subsequently Russia began development in Eastern Europe as well.
+In the isolated Americas, the Mississippian culture spread in North America and Mesoamerica saw the building of the Aztec Empire, while the Andean region of South America saw the establishment of the Wari Empire first and the Inca Empire later.
+In Oceania, ancestors of modern Polynesians were established in village communities by the 6th century, a gradual intensification of complexity took place.
+In the 13th century, complex states were established, most notably the Tuʻi Tonga Empire which collected tribute from many island chains in the greater region.

 Spread of universal religions

 Religion that envisaged the possibility that all humans could be included in a universal order had emerged already in the first millennium BCE, particularly with Buddhism.
-In the following millennium, Buddhism was joined by two other major, universalising, missionary religions, both developing from Judaism: Christianity and Islam.
+In the following millennium, Buddhism was joined by two other major, universalizing, missionary religions, both developing from Judaism: Christianity and Islam.
 By the end of the period, these three religions were between them widespread, and often politically dominant, across the Old World.